 The second level of Early Childhood and Family Studies enables students to continue working with preschoolers.
 Preschool activities will center on a variety of curriculum web themes.
 Sample units of study for high school students are careers, children's clothing, dealing with emotions, children in crisis, and examining preschool philosophies.
 Creative projects include: designing a child's outfit given safety guidelines, making, writing, and illustrating a children's book, creating a math lesson with props, a children's game and a media experience.
 Field trips are planned at this level.
 After successful completion of both years of Early Childhood and Family Studies, students are prepared for entry-level jobs in Early Childhood Centers.
-Select students may take the National Occupation Competency Testing Institutes (NOCTI) Early Childhood Care and Education job ready national exam.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.